Metrics and peer review agreement at the institutional level: Discussion and conclusion

 Secondly, bibliometric indicators and peer review may show certain biases.
 That is, even if the overall level of agreement is comparable, indicators and peer review may show particular differences.
 For example, reviewers may be biased towards institutions of a higher reputation, and bibliometric indicators may favour certain types of methodologies or topics over others.

+Thirdly, our results are obtained in the specific context of the national Italian research assessment exercise.
+The assessmenmt exercise, the selection of reviewers, and the publications submitted for evaluation, are all specific to this context.
+Although we expect that our results are generalisable, and are in line with earlier obervations about a low internal agreement of peer reviewers, the results may of course be different in different contexts.
+Some recent evidence in the context of the UK REF quantified the internal agreement of duplicate submissions~\cite{Thelwall2022-uc}, but it is not directly clear how this compares to our results, especially because this concerns panel assessment, not independent reviewers.
+It would be great if the internal agreement of post-publication peer review would also be more extensively studied in other contexts.

 Additionally, there may be other effects of using indicators instead of peer review. \citet{Rijcke2016} show that researchers may try to improve their evaluation, and they may seek to augment their bibliometric indicators, leading them to ``think with indicators'' \citep{Muller2017}, instead of pursuing scientific research as they see fit.
 For example, it has been suggested that Italian authors try to improve their citation statistics by citing each other \citep{Baccini2019}.
 In a seminal study, \citet{Butler2003} found that the Australian PBRFS stimulated the production of low-impact articles because only productivity was rewarded.
 This result has been questioned recently by \citet{VandenBesselaar2017}, who found that impact was actually improving after the introduction of the Australian PBRFS.
 Regardless of the exact findings, it remains challenging to attribute causality of the possible effects of policies in PBRFS \citep{Aagaard2017}.
+Our study does not address these other possible effects.